Are Blackjack Side Bets Worth It?

 It’s true that side bets tend to give the house a higher edge than standard blackjack does, but knowing basic strategy can lower the house advantage overall.
 Players who do enjoy the strategic element of blackjack may be put off by side bets as they really are a gamble, being placed before any cards are even dealt in the case of Perfect Pairs and 21+3.
 Insurance offers a little more control, as you already know what the dealer’s upturned card is, as well as your own cards.
 Don’t get carried away by the lure of high odds and immediately start placing side bets - think realistically and logically before you make your move.

-If you’re a player who likes to take risks, craves higher payouts and loves a multi-layered online casino experience, side bets are worth a wager.
+If you’re a player who likes to take risks, craves higher payouts and loves a multi-layered online blackjack experience, side bets are worth a wager.
 Why not spice up a traditional game of blackjack now and again?
 At £1 a bet, they’re fairly low risk.
 Our advice, players?
 Enjoy in moderation.
 Will it be 21+3, a Perfect Pair, or will you beat the dealer at his own game?

 £10 free - No deposit required